denn1s/apple-and-lily/Ch. 5 - Valerie.md

 Wile Risa was still lost in her explanation, I turned my attention to the corner of the room, where Rin sat at her desk.

-"Rin," I said, .
-"For the scene you want to make, in what condition is this... robot?"
+“Rin,” I said.
+“For the scene you want to make, in what condition is this… robot?”

 She turned in her chair, pushing her glasses up her nose.
-"Condition?
-What do you mean?"
+“Condition?
+What do you mean?”

-"Is it supposed to be old?
+“Is it supposed to be old?
 Has it been in a battle, taken any damage?
-Is there rust, or dirt?"
+Is there rust or dirt?”

 A flicker of understanding crossed her face.
 She glanced at a diorama on her shelf before answering.
-"Oh.
+“Oh.
 Nah, for that scene, this one's brand new.
-Fresh off the assembly line."
+Fresh off the assembly line.”

-"I see..."
-I said.
+“I see…” I said.
 That's a good place to start.
 A blank canvas.

-"Go nuts," Rin added, turning back to her screen.
-"And don't worry if you screw it up.
-We mess them up all the time."
+“Go nuts,” Rin added, turning back to her screen.
+“And don't worry if you screw it up.
+We mess them up all the time.”

 I gave her a small nod and turned back to the table.
 Unlatching my leather satchel, I tipped it over and let everything spill onto the floor in a messy heap.
 Brushes, paints, bottles—all of it scattered without any order.
 I glanced around, but neither of them batted an eye.
 Risa was still talking to herself, and Rin hadn’t even looked back from her screen.

 This was strangely liberating.
 Nobody here cared.
-Everyone was so absorbed in the things they loved, that it didn’t matter how I worked, or even what I chose to do.
+Everyone was so absorbed in the things they loved that it didn’t matter how I worked or even what I chose to do.

 Reaching down, I picked up a stray piece of cardboard from the model’s box and set it on the table as a makeshift palette, then fetched a plastic cup of water from the kitchen sink.